Penn000/SpA-GAN_for_cloud_removal/README.md

 ### 2.1.
 RICE_DATASET

-Click [here](https://github.com/BUPTLdy/RICE_DATASET) to download the open source RICE dataset.
+Click [official address](https://github.com/BUPTLdy/RICE_DATASET) or [Google Drive](https://drive.google.com/file/d/1Tsm9qEugNyDKLe4bu06e-2IqEhENu64D/view?usp=sharing) to download the open source RICE dataset.
 Build the file structure as the folder `data` shown.
 Here `cloudy_image` is the folder where the cloudy image is stored and the folder `ground_truth` stores the corresponding cloudless images.

 ```
 ./